dmrokan/gsl4godot_gsl/doc/filter.rst

 Impulsive noise is characterized by short sequences of data points distinct from those in the surrounding neighborhood.
-This section describes a powerful class of filters, also known as *decision-based filters*, designed to detect and remove such outliers from data.
+This section describes a powerful class of filters, also known as *impulse rejection filters* and *decision-based filters*, designed to detect and remove such outliers from data.
 The filter's response is given by

 .. math:: y_i = \left\{